 At the MRC Epidemiology Unit, we are a partner in the Wellcome Trust–Cambridge Centre for Global Health Research.
 We are developing a portfolio of work aimed at contributing to the prevention and control of non-communicable diseases in low and middle income countries through intervening on the underlying determinants of physical inactivity and unhealthy diets.

-The lead for global public health research at the Unit is Dr Nigel Unwin.
+The Director of Research in global public health at the Unit is Dr Nigel Unwin.

 The Global Diet and Activity Research Group and Network (GDAR)